minqiaowang/edition-based-redefinition/edition-based-redefinition/edition-based-redefinition.md

     The addition of the columns is an online operation.
 So it's not interrupt the current application.

 ## Step 3: Transforming Data from Pre- to Post-Upgrade Representation
-After redefining the database objects that comprise the application that you are upgrading (in the new edition), you must transform the application data from its pre-upgrade representation (in the old edition) to its post-upgrade representation (in the new edition).
-The rules for this transformation are called **transforms**, and they are defined by forward crossedition triggers.
+Now we need migrating the data from the pre-upgrade edition to the new edition.
+To accomplish this, we will rely on a forward cross-edition trigger.
+The trigger we’ll use to make sure that when data is inserted or updated by the pre-upgrade edition, the changes are accurately reflected in the new editions.
+We’ll use this trigger not only to capture the changes made by the legacy application but also to do the mass move as well.

 1. First let's switch to the new edition version2.